ICanBoogie/HTTP/docs/Responders.md

 $responder_with_recovery = new Responder\WithRecovery($responder);
 ```

-Alternatively you can provide another exception to throw instead:
+Alternatively, you can provide another exception to throw instead:

 ```php
 <?php